- Federal Stafford Loans

 - PLUS Loans

 - Private Supplemental Loans

 The Federal Stafford loan is obtained directly from the federal government through the William D. Ford Federal Direct Loan Program.
 You are eligible for the Federal Stafford Loan if your financial aid award letter includes the Federal Subsidized Stafford Loan and/or the Federal Unsubsidized Stafford Loan.
 This is determined by your information provided on the Free Application for Federal Student Aid (FAFSA).
 Federal Stafford loans are loans in the student’s name and must be repaid.
 The maximum eligibility amount is determined by your grade level.
 In addition, the Stafford loan has a fixed interest rate, an origination fee and the payments are deferred while the student is enrolled in at least six credits.
 You are required to begin repayment six months after you leave school or reduce your class load to less than six credits.
 If you want to use your Stafford loans, you must accept the terms and conditions of your financial aid award and you must accept your Stafford loans online through the myRider portal at myrider.rider.edu.

 First Time Stafford Loan borrowers must complete:

 Subsidized Stafford loans are awarded to undergraduate students who demonstrate financial need based on information provided on the FAFSA.
 The government pays the interest on this loan while the student is enrolled.
 For the 2017-2018 school year, the loan has a fixed interest rate of 4.45% and a standard origination fee of 1.069% (this fee is deducted from the loan before the funds are sent to the school).
-The fee for Subsidized Stafford loans originated on or after October 1, 2017, has not been announced.
+The fee for Subsidized Stafford loans originated on or after October 1, 2017, is 1.066%.